22 Best Trees For Bees + FREE Printable

 The Japanese snowbell is a graceful deciduous tree that grows to around 40 feet in height.
 Its snow-white, sweet-smelling flowers are bell-shaped and hang down along its branches.

-Bees have roughly 3 weeks to get their fill before blooming ends.
-During this time, the tree produces masses of flowers that attract a tremendous number of bees.
+Bees have roughly three weeks to get their fill before blooming ends.
+During this time, the tree produces masses of flowers that attract many bees.

 13. Horse chestnut